ibm-cloud-docs/vpc/backup_service_vpc_view_policy.md

 ### Viewing backup plan details from the CLI
 {: #backup-view-plan-details-cli}

-Run the `ibmcloud is backup-policy-plans` command and specify the policy ID or policy name, and plan ID or plan name.
+Run the `ibmcloud is backup-policy-plan` command and specify the policy ID or policy name, and plan ID or plan name.

 ```sh
 ibmcloud is backup-policy-plan POLICY PLAN [--output JSON] [-q, --quiet]